quicwg/quic-v2/draft-ietf-quic-v2.md

 # Version Negotiation Considerations

-QUIC version 2 endpoints SHOULD also support QUIC version 1, as at the time of writing version 1 is far more common and version 2 is not intended to deprecate version 1.
+QUIC version 2 endpoints SHOULD also support QUIC version 1, as version 2 is both less common than, and not intended to deprecate, version 1.
 Any QUIC endpoint that supports multiple versions MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.

 Note that version 2 meets that document's definition of a compatible version with version 1.
 Therefore, servers can use compatible negotiation to switch a connection between the two versions.

+A server that can parse version 1, but cannot fully support it, SHOULD use compatible negotiation instead of sending a Version Negotiation packet to initiate incompatible version negotiation.

 ## Compatible Negotiation Requirements